vuejs/vue-test-utils/docs/en/guides/testing-SFCs-with-mocha-webpack.md

-# Testing single file components with Mocha
+# Testing single file components with Mocha + webpack

 We need to compile single file components (SFCs) to run them in Mocha.

-We can make use of a package called mocha-webpack, that does exactly that.
+We can make use of a package called `mocha-webpack`, that does exactly that.
 It compiles source files in webpack before running Mocha.

 ## Setting up mocha-webpack